bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/chaincode-decoded-blockchain.md

 I think it's very important to note that every miner is working on a completely unique set of block templates.
 Why is that?
 When miners try to get paid, they build the first transaction in the block, the coinbase transaction, and it's the only transaction that's allowed to have no inputs.
-What it does is it pays out the transaction fees and the block subsidy - the block reward in total - to the miner's address, right?
+What it does is it pays out the transaction fees and the block subsidy - the block reward in total - to the miner's address.
 When a miner builds a block template, they include their own address as the recipient of the reward in their template.
 When they find a valid block, this transaction is included, so each miner pays themselves.
 By winning the distributed lottery and becoming the sole author of the block at a specific height, they get to print new money - up to the block subsidy amount - and send it to themselves.